Oldboy (2003 film): Plot

-Some time later, Dae-su finds the hypnotist and asks her to erase his knowledge of Mi-do being his daughter so that they can stay happy together.
-To persuade her, he repeats the question he heard from the man on the rooftop, and the hypnotist agrees.
-Afterward, Mi-do finds Dae-su lying in snow, but there are no signs of the hypnotist.
-Mi-do confesses her love for him and the two embrace.
-Dae-su breaks into a wide smile, which is slowly replaced by a more ambiguous expression.
+Sometime later, Dae-su locates the hypnotist and requests she erase his knowledge of Mi-do being his daughter.
+Touched by a specific line in his letter, she guides Dae-su to envision the part of himself that knows the truth dying.
+A concerned Mi-do finds Dae-su lying alone in the snow.
+Mi-do confesses her love for him, and the two embrace; Dae-su smiles, but it becomes a tortured grimace.